ivobeerens-nl/blog/content/blog/2025/02/Terraform session host in drainmode/index.md

 }
 ```

-Here is an example of the AzApi resource block that will enable drain mode:
+Next is an example of the AzApi resource block that will enable drain mode:

 ```
 # AVD session host - enable drain mode